xamarin/xamarin-forms-book-samples/README.md

 The **original-code-from-book** branch of this repository contains the code as it appeared in the *Creating Mobile Apps with Xamarin.Forms* book.
 The only change is that the projects have been updated to the latest Xamarin.Forms version.

-The projects in the **master** branch reflect changes in Xamarin.Forms since the writing of the book.
+The projects in the **master** branch reflect changes in C# and Xamarin.Forms since the writing of the book.
 These changes are:

 - In code files, the deprecated `Device.OnPlatform` calls have been replaced with logic using the `Device.RuntimePlatform` property.
 - In XAML files, deprecated properties of the `OnPlatform` class have been replaced with `On` objects.